Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Introduction

 For example, Table \ref{table:n=7 colors} gives the complete decomposition of the lower degree of $\Phi[7,m]$ into irreducibles for all $m$.
-Equivalently, this is the irreducible decomposition of $H^{6}_c(F(\bigvee_g S^1 ,7))$ as a representation of $\SymGroup[7]\times \Out(F_g)$ up to splitting the collision filtration.
+Equivalently, this is the irreducible decomposition of $\gr H^{6}_c(F(\bigvee_g S^1 ,7))$ as a representation of $\SymGroup[7]\times \Out(F_g)$ up to splitting the collision filtration.
 Note that our Theorem \ref{thm:symmetric and alternating powers} accounts for nearly all the nontrivial contributions.
-The cohomology in the other degree $ H^{7}_c(F(\bigvee_g S^1 ,7))$ can be quickly obtained from Table \ref{table:n=7 colors} using Euler characteristic.
+The cohomology in the other degree $ H^{7}_c(F(\bigvee_g S^1 ,7))$ can be quickly obtained from Table \ref{table:n=7 colors} using the Euler characteristic.

-The same Euler characteristic calculation lets us give a new lower bound on the equivariant multiplicities of $H^*_c(F(X,n))$.
-It shows, in particular, that every Schur functor does occur in the cohomology, in fact super-exponentially many times as $n$ grows.
+The same Euler characteristic calculation gives a lower bound on the equivariant multiplicities of $H^*_c(F(X,n))$.
+It shows, in particular, that every Schur functor (see \eqref{eq:defi-Schur-functors}) does occur in the cohomology, in fact super-exponentially many times as $n$ grows.
 See \S\ref{sec:lower-bound} and the example therein.